-A follow up appointment will be arranged for you before you go home.
+A follow up appointment will be arranged for you.
+An appointment card will be sent to you with the date and time of your appointment.

 Feedback

 Your feedback is important to us and helps us influence care in the future.